opendocsg/opendoc-supreme-court-practice-directions/PART-20-Bankruptcy-And-Winding-Up-Matters.md

 <ul type="*">
 	<li>143.
 Bankruptcy applications</li>
 	<li>144.
 Applications to set aside statutory demands made under the Bankruptcy Rules or the Insolvency, Restructuring and Dissolution (Personal Insolvency) Rules 2020</li>
 	<li>145.
-Judicial Management and Winding Up applications under the Companies Act or the Insolvency, Restructuring and Dissolution Act 2018 </li>
+Judicial Management and Winding Up applications under the Companies Act (Cap.
+50, 2006 Rev. Ed.) or the Insolvency, Restructuring and Dissolution Act 2018 </li>
 	<li>146.
 Documents for use in open Court trials of contested winding-up applications</li>
 	<ul>
 		<li>Bundles of documents</li>